It’s one of the most famous and best-known monuments in all of Germany and a historic building in Berlin.

 One of the most interesting facts about the Brandenburg Gate is that it was based on the Propylaea, the gateway that leads up to the famous Acropolis in Athens.

-It has a neoclassical style though and consists of 12 Doric columns, 6 on each side, which forms 5 passageways.
+It has a Neoclassical style though and consists of 12 Doric columns, 6 on each side, which form 5 passageways.

 7. There’s a Quadriga on top of it

 The monument is considered to be consistent with the architectural style of Berlin in this period as many classical buildings and monuments were erected in this period.